xapian/xapian-docsprint/howtos/facets.rst

 including the frequency.
 Note that although we're generally only showing ten matches, we use a parameter to `get_mset` called `checkatleast`, so that the entire dataset is considered and the facet frequencies are correct.
-See `Limitation`_ for some discussion of the implications of this.
+See `Limitations`_ for some discussion of the implications of this.
 Here's the output::

     $ python python/search_facets.py db clock